 The hospital will provide medical diagnosis and treatment services to the insured person according to the medical service standard.
 If the hospital is unable to provide service and has to transfer the insured to another hospital, that hospital will be responsible for expenses incurred.

 The insured person can receive medical services based on the contracted hospital (including its networks) indicated on the medical card, free of charge.

 The following 13 diseases or treatments are NOT covered by Social Security.

 1. Disease or injury due to drug addiction under the Narcotics Control Act.

 2. Renal replacement therapy and chronic renal failure except the end stage of chronic renal failure which the insured person can receive hemodialysis by Chronic Peritoneal Dialysis (CPD) and by kidney transplant based on the specified criteria, conditions and rates set by the SSO.

-3. Any action taken for beautifying purpose with absence of medical indications.
+3. Any action taken for beautifying purposes with an absence of medical indications.

 4. Researching treatment.

 6. Tissue biopsy for organ transplantation except the biopsy for bone marrow transplantation that the insured person has to pay as actually incurred not exceeding 7,000 THB per person according to the criteria and conditions specified by the Medical Committee.

 - Bone marrow transplantation—The capitation of medical service based on the specified criteria and condition is payable to the contracted hospital certified by the Medical Committee within the amount of 750,000 THB/person until the end of bone marrow transplant process.

 - Corneal transplantation—The capitation of medical services is payable to the contracted hospital at the amount of 20,000 THB and 5,000 THB to the Red Cross Eye Center according to the specified criteria and conditions.